lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 devicetree error: 'int' is marked as required in 'properties:' in /path/to/dts/bindings/custom-props-basics.yaml, but does not appear in <Node /node_with_props in '/opt/nordic/ncs/v2.4.0/zephyr/misc/empty_file.c'>
 ```

-If we'd remove `required: true` from the binding file _and_ delete the node's property in the overlay, both macros would indeed be removed from `devicetree_generated.h`; any search for `N_S_node_with_props_P_int` would fail.
+If we'd remove `required: true` from the binding file _and_ delete the node's property in the overlay, _both_ macros would indeed be removed from `devicetree_generated.h`; any search for `N_S_node_with_props_P_int` would fail.

 > **Note:** Knowing how macros work in `C`, you might be curious why Zephyr _removes_ the `_EXISTS` macro instead of defining its value to _0_.
 After all, without using the compile time switches `#ifdef` or `#if defined()` you can't check a macro's value if the macro is not defined - or can you?
-Turns out there is a neat trick that allows to do this, and Zephyr makes use of it, but we won't go into detail about this trick in the section on [macrobatics](#macrobatics).
+Turns out there is a neat trick that allows to do this, and Zephyr makes use of it, but we won't go into detail about this trick in this article.
 If you still want to know how this works, have a look at the documentation of the `IS_ENABLED` macro in `zephyr/include/zephyr/sys/util_macro.h` and the macros it expands to.
-It is explained nicely in the macro documentation!
+It is explained nicely in the macros' documentation!

 > **Note:** In case you specify the value of a node's property of type `int` in the devicetree in the _hexadecimal_ format, at the time of writing the integer literal is converted to its _decimal_ value in `devicetree_generated.h`.

 #### `array` and `uint8-array`

-For properties of the type `array` and `uint8-array`, the devicetree generator produces _initializer expressions_ in braces, whose elements are integer literals.
-In the [devicetree API section](#zephyrs-devicetree-api) we'll use those expressions as, well, initialization values for our variables or constants.
-The macro with the suffix `_LEN` defines the number of elements in the array.

-For each element and its position _n_ within the array, the generator also produces the macros `_IDX_n` and `_IDX_n_EXISTS`.
-In addition, several `_FOREACH` macros (hidden in the below snippet) are generated that expand an expression for each element in the array _at compile time_.

 The following macros are produced for our `array` property of type `array`: